Moving work to the browser

 1. This advice is highly subjective.
 If you’re using desktop-only apps like Adobe After Effects, this isn’t gonna work.

 2. You can’t have absolute privacy.
 The sweet spot between privacy, security, and convenience is based on your threat model.
-Mine might be different than yours, thus what works for me might not be enough for you.
+Mine may be different from yours, and what works for me may not work for you.

-3. If you have to use a company VPN or some kind of bossware, just use a dedicated computer for a piece of mind.
-It’s also a no-brainer if your contract gives your employer ownership over any IP you produce on the specified devices.
+3. If you have to use some kind of bossware, just get a dedicated computer for peace of mind.
+It’s also a no-brainer if your contract gives your employer ownership over any IP you produce on the designated devices.

 My work browser

-All there’s left to do is to choose the browser dedicated for work.
-For compatibility reasons, I knew I had to go with something Chromium-based.
+All that's left to do is to choose a browser for work.
+For compatibility reasons, I knew that I had to go with something Chromium-based.

 At first, I chose Brave.
 I was already familiar with its built-in ad blocker and solid privacy features.
 Everything worked well, but after test-driving it for about two weeks, I switched.

-Arc, the mysterious project from The Browser Company, had been revealed to the world.
+Arc, The Browser Company's mysterious project, had been revealed to the world.
 And it was around the time I was moving my work to the browser that I got access to it.
-Although hesitant initially, I slowly got the hype — they’re really reinventing the way we think about browsers.
-Features like Favorite Tabs or Spaces might not sound new — but it’s their execution that sets them apart from their equivalents in the competitor products.
+Although I was hesitant at first, I slowly got the hype — they’re really reinventing the way we think about browsers.
+Features like Favorite Tabs or Spaces may not sound novel — but their execution sets them apart.

-From the privacy standpoint, I can’t say too much about them at this point.
-In their straightforward Privacy Policy, they claim to respect users’ data.
+From a privacy standpoint, I can’t say much about them at this point.
+In their straightforward Privacy Policy, they claim to respect users data.
 They also seem to have reasonable monetization ideas.
-But besides the promises, I haven’t found a reliable source that would resolve my doubts.
+But beyond the promises, I haven’t found a reliable source to dispel my doubts.

 Arc browser window with apps like Slack, Gmail, Google Calendar, Figma, Notion opened in tabs.